oxylabs/how-to-make-web-scraping-faster/README.md

 import asyncio
 ```

 The `get_response()` function now needs to change to a coroutine.
-Also, we will be using the same session for every execution.
+Also, we'll be using the same session for every execution.
 Optionally, you can send the user agent if needed.

 Note the use of `async` and `await` keywords.